cossacklabs/product-docs/acra/acra-in-depth/architecture/sql_proxy.md

 # How it connects to other parts

 AcraConnector — may act as an additional proxy between application (SQL client) and AcraServer.
-Works next to the application, takes responsibility of providing secure connection to AcraServer (TLS or Secure Session).
+Works next to the application, takes responsibility of providing secure connection to AcraServer (TLS or Themis Secure Session).

 AcraWebConfig — helper tool that provides web UI through which you can reconfigure some AcraServer options at runtime.